To learn how Google Analytics helps you grow your business, let’s start at the beginning.

 Tracking what your visitors do and what pages they spend the most time are valuable to your business.
 As well as how your customers interact with your web pages in real time.
 These are just a few of the things this Google Analytics can do.

 Google Analytics is also the ultimate traffic officer, allowing you to watch every piece of content on your site.
-This view on each piece of content gives you the ability to see the full scope of your customer engagement and see what’s working and what’s not.
+This view on each piece of content gives you the ability to see the full scope of your customer engagement and see what content is working and what’s not.

 Helpful search abilities and the built-in capability to develop search queries can also enable you to explore the vastness of your online data and how it can be better.
 Before you learn about Google Analytics, let’s explore about its history.